NVIDIA-NeMo/DFM/examples/megatron/recipes/wan/README.md

 ## 🚀 Megatron WAN

 ### 📋 Overview
-An open-source implementation of [WAN 2.1](https://github.com/Wan-Video/Wan2.1) (large-scale text-to-video/image generative models) built on top of [Megatron-Core](https://github.com/NVIDIA/Megatron-LM) and [Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge)for scalable and efficient training.
+An open-source implementation of [WAN 2.1](https://github.com/Wan-Video/Wan2.1) (large-scale text-to-video/image generative models) built on top of [Megatron-Core](https://github.com/NVIDIA/Megatron-LM) and [Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge) for scalable and efficient training.
 It supports advanced parallelism strategies (data, tensor, sequence, and context parallelism) and optimized kernels (e.g., Transformer Engine fused attention).

 ---

 ### 📦 Dataset Preparation
-This recipe uses NVIDIA's Megatron-Energon as an efficient multi-modal data loader.
+This recipe uses NVIDIA's [Megatron-Energon](https://github.com/NVIDIA/Megatron-Energon) as an efficient multi-modal data loader.
 Datasets should be in the WebDataset-compatible format (typically sharded `.tar` archives).
 Energon supports large-scale distributed loading, sharding, and sampling for video-text and image-text pairs.

-- Set `dataset.path` to your WebDataset directory or shard pattern.
-- See Megatron-Energon docs for format details, subflavors, and advanced options.
+Set `dataset.path` to your WebDataset directory or shard pattern.
+See Megatron-Energon docs for format details, subflavors, and advanced options.

 If you do not have a dataset yet or only need to validate performance/plumbing, see the "Quick Start with Mock Dataset" section below.

 ---

 #### 🗂️ Dataset Preparation Example
-Starting with a directory containing raw .mp4 videos and their corresponding metadata .json files containing captions, we’ll turn the data into WAN-ready WebDataset shards using our helper script, and then ask Energon to process those shards and create its metadata.
-After this, you can point `dataset.path` at the output folder and start training.
+Starting with a directory containing raw .mp4 videos and their corresponding .json metadata files containing captions, you can turn the data into WAN-ready WebDataset shards using our helper script.
+We then use Energon to process those shards and create its metadata.
+After this, you can set training script's `dataset.path` argument to the output processed data folder and start training.

 ```bash
 # 1) Define your input (raw videos) and output (WebDataset shards) folders.
 For example: